Unconditional measurement-based quantum computation with optomechanical continuous variables: Two-mode non-Gaussian cluster state

-We demonstrate the generation of two modes non Gaussian cluster state using the protocol introduced so far.
+We demonstrate the generation of two-mode non-Gaussian cluster state using the protocol introduced so far.
 We choose the target cluster (see \reffig{fig:two-modes-cluster}) to be a squeezed state (with parameters $s_1$ and $\gamma_1=0$) coupled to a cubic phase state (with parameters $s_2$ and $\gamma_2$).

 First we focus on the noiseless case, \ie no mechanical dumping.
 Since we have two mechanical modes than preparing the target cluster involves two steps.
-Starting from the vacuum state of the two mechanical oscillators, we set the driving amplitudes such that the system's Hamiltonian is
+Starting from the vacuum state of the two mechanical oscillators, we set the driving amplitudes such that the system's Hamiltonian is \begin{widetext}

-and we wait for sufficient time to reach the steady state.
-Then we set the amplitudes so that the Hamiltonian is
+\end{widetext} and we wait for sufficient time to reach the steady state.
+Then we set the amplitudes so that the Hamiltonian is \begin{widetext}

-and we wait again for sufficient time to reach the steady state of the system.
-In main text we showed a plot showing numerical confirmation that the system reaches the target cluster as a steady state of the system.
+\end{widetext} and we wait again for sufficient time to reach the steady state of the system.
+In main text we showed a plot (\reffig{fig:TwoModeFidelity}) showing numerical confirmation that the system reaches the target cluster as a steady state of the system.